 Danzig says that she often asks clients what sort of commitment they’re ready to accept before deciding on a piercing, as healing time can vary wildly.
-Ear lobes, for example, usually heal in 8-12 weeks, while some cartilage piercings can take up to six months or even a year to fully heal.
+Ear lobes, for example, may heal in 6 weeks, while some cartilage piercings can take up to six months or even a year to fully heal.

 Despite that, most piercings have the same level of aftercare, Ellis says.
 Basic after-care involves leaving the fresh piercing alone as much as possible and avoiding pressure or trauma.
 Cleaning is simple; just a thorough rinse daily with warm running water and sterile saline irrigations to maintain cleanliness, promote circulation and remove any crusts or dead skin that may accumulate.
 Pearce echoes this less-is-more approach, adding that it’s generally more important to focus on your boy’s overall health by staying hydrated, eating a balanced diet, and getting a good night's sleep of which support the body’s natural healing abilities.

 Other than that, avoid touching your piercing at all costs, as well as sleeping on it or wearing clothing that could irritate the area.

 It varies by piercing.
 As a general rule, new piercings are done with longer jewelry to allow for some initial swelling, after which it’s downsized to a shorter length that fits better after an initial healing period (depending on the piercing).
 After that, you should still try waiting at least a year into healing before changing it into something more your style.
 When in doubt, always check with your piercer beforehand.